Introduction to Auto Category variables

 - Click Save to save the Analysis Cloud.

-- Click Analysis Variables on the Snap Desktop toolbar to show the list of analysis variables.
+- Click Analysis Variables on the Snap XMP Desktop toolbar to show the list of analysis variables.
 The Auto Category variable, named AV.Q7, was automatically created when you saved the Analysis Cloud.
 This is shown in the list of analysis variables.

 Editing the Auto Category variable